 Symposium on DI Referrals and Appropriateness

-On Monday January 29, 2018, as part of our ongoing work on diagnostic imaging (DI) referral guidelines and quality improvement, the Canadian Association of Radiologists (CAR) convened a symposium on diagnostic imaging referral guidelines, appropriateness, and computerized clinical decision support systems (CDS).
+As part of our ongoing work on diagnostic imaging referral guidelines and quality improvement, the Canadian Association of Radiologists (CAR) convened two symposiums on diagnostic imaging referral guidelines, appropriateness, and computerized clinical decision support systems (CDS).
 These events took place in January 2018 and June 2018.

-The idea for the symposium originated with the CAR’s Referral Guidelines Working Group, chaired by Dr. Martin Reed.
-In order to properly guide the CAR Board of Directors on the best way forward for our referral guidelines and work on CDS, the working group wanted to engage stakeholders at the national level to learn more about their work and how the CAR might collaborate with them on projects designed to enhance patient care and ensure the appropriateness of imaging orders.
+The symposiums were led by the the CAR’s Referral Guidelines Working Group, chaired by Dr. Martin Reed.
+The objective was to provide guidance to the CAR Board of Directors on the best way forward for our referral guidelines and work on CDS.
+The working group felt it was important to engage stakeholders at the national level to learn more about their work and how the CAR might collaborate with them on projects designed to enhance patient care and ensure the appropriateness of imaging orders.

-The goal of the symposium was to open lines of communication and collaboration on issues and strategies related to imaging referrals and quality improvement.
-The connections made at the symposium will serve to advance project plans to expand and enhance our DI referral guidelines, while setting a foundation for the broader use and implementation of CDS technologies across Canada.
+The goal of these symposiums was to open lines of communication and collaboration on issues and strategies related to imaging referrals and quality improvement.
+The connections made will serve to advance project plans to expand and enhance our diagnostic imaging referral guidelines, while setting a foundation for the broader use and implementation of CDS technologies across Canada.

 2012 CAR Diagnostic Imaging Referral Guidelines